How to paint grass with watercolors

 Background of painting grass

-Next begin dabbing the the darker shade of green using the point of the brush as shown bellow:
+Next begin dabbing the the darker shade of green using the point of the brush as shown below:

 step two of painting grass

-Make sure not to completely cover up the first layer of paint, remember you want to add variation in tone and color to create depth.
-Instead blend the two colors like in the image bellow.
+Make sure not to cover up the first layer of paint, remember you want to add variation in tone and color to create depth.
+Instead, blend the two colors like in the image below.

 step three of painting grass